Skip to main content

 • Treats only the early narrowing of bronchial tubes without treating long-term inflammation.

-In general, you may need more long-term treatment if you are using quick-relief medicines on more than 2 days a week within a month (except before exercise).
+In general, you may need more long-term treatment if you are using quick-relief medicines on more than 2 days a week (except before exercise).
 Talk to your doctor if you are using your quick-relief medicine this often.
 Using these medicines often may mean that your symptoms and inflammation are not well controlled.

 Credits

-Current as of: July 31, 2024
+Current as of: October 25, 2024

 Author: Ignite Healthwise, LLC Staff